 - Use bicarbonate soda as a carpet cleaner and freshener.

-- Clean fabric lounge with bicarb soda: sprinkle on, leave and wipe off with damp cloth.
+- Clean fabric lounge with bicarb soda: sprinkle on, leave and wipe off with a damp cloth.

 - Use clove oil (1/2 teaspoon) in 500 ml water as a spray to deter mould.

-- Choose drip-dry wash cycle to avoid ironing clothes to reduce energy costs.
+- Choose a drip-dry wash cycle to avoid ironing clothes to reduce energy costs.